-A red indicator light will glow while the signal amplifier is in use.
+An indicator light will glow when the switch is on and the signal amplifier is active.

-Checking Amplifier Performance
+Checking Performance

 The TV signals available to an RV are entirely dependent on its location in relation to the transmitter.
 Signals may vary from strong to no usable signal at all.
 We recommend that the TV system be checked out in an area known to have good TV reception.